In this drug factsheet:DIN (Drug Identification Number)

 Aliskiren belongs to a group of medications known as direct renin inhibitors.
 These medications reduce blood pressure by blocking the actions of a chemical (renin) that causes blood vessels to tighten.

-Aliskiren is used treat high blood pressure.
+Aliskiren is used treat mild to moderate high blood pressure.
 It may be used alone or in combination with other blood-pressure-lowering medications.
 You may notice an effect on your blood pressure within 2 weeks of starting the medication.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.